20lives/dmote/doc/intro.md

   * If you do not have `make`, run `lein run`.
   * To build a non-default, bundled configuration, run `make threaded` or name some other variant defined in the makefile.
-* In OpenSCAD, open one of the `things/*.scad` files for a preview.
+* In OpenSCAD, open one of the `things/scad/*.scad` files for a preview.
   * To render a complex model in OpenSCAD you may need to go to Edit >> Preferences >> Advanced and raise the ceiling for when to “Turn off rendering”.
-* When satisfied, use OpenSCAD to render and export to STL format.
+* When satisfied, call `lein run --render` to render everything to STL.
-  * On Linux, you can run `create-models.sh` to export STL programmatically.

 There are [other ways to evaluate](http://stackoverflow.com/a/28213489) the Clojure code, including the bundled `transpile.sh` shell script, which will